Matty Lawrence on the State of Football: 2018

 Should the players themselves be worried about who is signing their paychecks?
 How about the fans passing through the turnstiles at the Etihad Stadium every other weekend?
 At what point should our love of the beautiful game be tempered by the behavior of the owners and regimes that have been swarming into football in the past decade?
 If the EPL gives them the go-ahead after doing their due diligence on applicants, should we just coalesce?

 As with any conundrum in life, we must look inward before we point fingers.
-I’ll unhappily admit that I have sometimes taken pay checks from treacherous bastards.
+I’ll unhappily admit that I have sometimes taken paychecks from treacherous bastards.
 In another lifetime, I would probably cross the road if they were on fire, or at best relieve myself in the pursuit of dousing the flames, but sometimes needs must.
-For now I’m going to focus on the football being played on the green stuff on the pitch and try to forget where the green stuff off it is coming from.
+For now, I’m going to focus on the football being played on the green stuff on the pitch and try to forget where the green stuff off it is coming from.

 the PFA best 11 of 2018.
 Did they get it right?

-With the season coming to a close, the PFA Players team of the year has already been announced.
+With the season coming to a close, the PFA Players’ Team of the Year has already been announced.

-The way it works is that every member of the PFA is balloted and those players who can read and write fill out their forms like dutiful souls, picking a 4-3-3 team to represent the best XI players in the EPL.
-Now, as I’ve alluded to, us footballers (past and present) aren’t the sharpest tacks in the drawer.
+The way it works is that every member of the PFA is balloted, and those players who can read and write fill out their forms like dutiful souls, picking a 4-3-3 team to represent the best XI players in the EPL.
+Now, as I’ve alluded to, we footballers (past and present) aren’t the sharpest tacks in the drawer.
 I’ve seen the squiggles and crosses on ballot papers up and down the land that allegedly represented words and names on the page.
-Half the time the player sat next to you copies your form, like a slightly dim pupil in the maths test.
-Quite often players will vote for their mates, or players in the same agents stable as them.
+Half the time, the player sitting next to you copies your form, like a slightly dim pupil in the maths test.
+Quite often, players will vote for their mates, or players in the same agent’s stable as them.

 But this year, goddammit, I think the players have cracked it.
-In fact I find it quite difficult to argue with any of their selections, but of course I will have a little nibble My only real gripe is that the team couldn’t possibly go out and play an actual game of football, as there are only three players in that line up with a defensive bone in their body.
-So if we had to put that team out on the field we would probably have to remove Christian Eriksen to make way for a defensive midfielder.
-And, this season, the stand out player in that role has been Fernandinho by a country mile.
+In fact, I find it quite difficult to argue with any of their selections, but of course I will have a little nibble.
+My only real gripe is that the team couldn’t possibly go out and play an actual game of football, as there are only three players in that lineup with a defensive bone in their body.
+So if we had to put that team out on the field, we would probably have to remove Christian Eriksen to make way for a defensive midfielder.
+And, this season, the standout player in that role has been Fernandinho by a country mile.

 Saying that, the PFA team is not really about formations but more about the XI best players.
-Let’s be honest, the forward thinking players tend to catch our eye and get all the plaudits, so on this topic, the players, for once, cannot be blamed.
-When push comes to shove there are possibly four selections I could argue with.
+Let’s be honest, the forward-thinking players tend to catch our eye and get all the plaudits, so on this topic, the players, for once, cannot be blamed.
+When push comes to shove, there are possibly four selections I could argue with.

 The PFA Team Of The Year

-Goalkeeper David de Gea has once again been in scintillating form for Manchester United and he has been included in the PFA team four times in the previous five seasons.
+Goalkeeper David de Gea has once again been in scintillating form for Manchester United, and he has been included in the PFA team four times in the previous five seasons.
 Yes, de Gea really is that dominant in the No.1 position.
 This season, for instance, he has the highest save percentage at 80% of the shots he faced.

 This season, though, the boy from the blue half of Manchester has rightfully made a claim for the goalkeeper of the year.
-Granted, Ederson is not as accomplished an all round goalkeeper as de Gea (I am talking solely in the hands area here), but boy does his distribution make up for it.
-Whether it is off the floor with his feet, or attacks instigated with a swift, incisive throw, Ederson has really taken the EPL by storm.
+Granted, Ederson is not as accomplished an all-around goalkeeper as de Gea (I am talking solely in the hands area here), but boy does his distribution make up for it.
+Whether it is off the floor with his feet or attacks instigated with a swift, incisive throw, Ederson has really taken the EPL by storm.
 We can’t forget that it took de Gea well over a season to acclimatise to the EPL where as Ederson has slipped right into the Manchester City starting line-up and been sensational.

-At right back Kyle Walker got the nod from his peers and while it is tough to debate that selection, Trent Alexander Arnold must get an honourable mention.
+At right back Kyle Walker got the nod from his peers, and while it is tough to debate that selection, Trent Alexander-Arnold must get an honourable mention.
 Not only has he taken the EPL by storm, but he has fared equally well in the pressure cooker situation of the Champions League.
-This kid has a fantastic future ahead of him, and it is great to see that his appearances this season have already triggered a new contract: richly deserved that it is.
+This kid has a fantastic future ahead of him, and it is great to see that his appearances this season have already triggered a new contract, richly deserved that it is.

 Vertonghen A Must